imgbot/Imgbot/README.md

 - optional
 - Accepts the syntax for searchPattern on [Directory.EnumerateFiles()](https://docs.microsoft.com/en-us/dotnet/api/system.io.directory.enumeratefiles)
 - Limits the images optimized by Imgbot by essentially ignoring them
-- When ignoring by filename no path is necessary, when ignoring by foldername full path from root is necessary
+- When ignoring by filename no path is necessary, when ignoring by folder name full path from the root is necessary

 **aggressiveCompression**

 - optional
 - Accepts: true|false
 - Opt in to use lossy compression algorithms
-- The default behavior without this setting is lossless compression
+- The default behavior without this setting is a lossless compression

 **compressWiki**